junxit/us-congress-bills-116/metadata.md

 - 2020-03-09 — Mr. Sires moved to suspend the rules and pass the bill, as amended.
 - 2020-03-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1546)
 - 2020-03-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-03-10 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.